salgo60/Svenskaforsamlingar/README.md

 # Svenskaforsamlingar
-Test having a page for SVenska Församlingar
+Test having a page for Svenska Församlingar